woocommerce/qit-documentation/docs/custom-tests/00-introduction.md

 ### Generating the Tests

-So he pulls up the QIT CLI and run:
+So he pulls up the QIT CLI and runs:

 ```qitbash
 qit run:e2e qit-the-beaver-plugin --codegen